 Storage

-- Cook the pancakes open until you see bubbles show up on the edge.
-Flip before the top sets.
+- Cook the pancakes uncovered until bubbles appear along the edges, then flip them before the top fully sets.

 Ingredients